-We offer four pathways in our Career Tech Center for students interested in a Business career: Business Administrative Services, Business Information Technology, Accounting, and Marketing.

-- Career Preparedness and Business Software Applications I can serve as the foundation course for all Business pathways. - Business Communications can also serve as a foundation course for the Accounting or Marketing pathways. - To earn CTE Completer status as a college/career readiness indicator, a student must complete 3 sequential courses in a CTE pathway with a minimum of a 70 average.
+\\ We offer four pathways in our Career Tech Center for students interested in a Business career: Business Administrative Services, Business Information Technology, Accounting, and Marketing.
+To earn CTE Completer status as a college/career readiness indicator, a student must complete 3 sequential courses in a CTE pathway with a minimum of a 70 average.